Overview

 • Proposals to change the schedule for any reason should be preceded by a study of the graduate bulletin sections on leaves of absence, full time student status and recency of credit hour, and explicitly should address how the proposed change of schedule relates to these matters.
 The memo requesting the change also should address the proposed financial support of the student beyond the 10 semesters of normal departmental support.

-11. Public presentations must be during regular semesters.
-The public presentation associated with the defense of the proposal and the public seminar associated with the defense of the dissertation must be given during regular sessions of Fall or Spring semesters, not during summer sessions, inter-sessions, reading days, or finals weeks.
+11. Public defense must be during regular semesters.
+We reiterate that the public presentation associated with the defense of the proposal and the public seminar associated with the defense of the dissertation should be given during regular sessions of Fall or Spring semesters, not during summer sessions, inter-sessions, reading days, or finals weeks.
+In extraordinary circumstances, permission to defend during these other times may be granted by a unanimous vote of both the dissertation committee and GAAC.

-12. Completed SACSCOC evaluation forms are required at three points during the course of study.
-One following the qualifying exam, one following the proposal defense and the final following defense of the dissertation.
+12. Completed SACSCOC evaluation forms are required at two points during the course of study.
+One following the proposal defense and the final following defense of the dissertation.
 The student is responsible for providing blank forms to the committee at each milestone.
 The graduate advisor is responsible for forwarding completed forms to the Graduate Director.
 The student is responsible for ensuring the Graduate Director receives these forms.

 Suggested Plan of Study